 τm=2αsτ1+αs τf=2τ1+αs .

 Thus, when αs=1, τm=τf=τ and when αs>1, the average susceptibility is still τ.
 Sex differences in transmissibility were modeled in a similar way, adjusting the rates depending on the sex of the source node in the S-I edge pair.
-Sex differences in the duration of the infectious period (inverse of the recovery rate) were modeled by changing the male and female γ parameters.
-Specifically, we wanted the average infectious period to remain 1/γ so we solved the same equations, except holding the average infectious period (1/γ) rather than the average recovery rate (γ) constant.
+Sex differences in the duration of the infectious period (inverse of the recovery rate) were modeled by changing the male and female γ parameters and holding the average infectious period constant.

-(25)We implemented the model as a continuous-time Markovian model using the Epidemics on Networks (23) and Networkx packages (https://networkx. github.io/) in Python (Version 2.7.17).
+We replicated each network type and disease-model parameter combination 250 times and initiated each simulation with one randomly chosen infected node.
+We ran each simulation until there were zero infected individuals or 300 time steps.
+Simulations were implemented with a continuous-time Gillespie algorithm with exponentially-distributed waiting times using the Epidemics on Networks (25) and Networkx packages (https://networkx.github.io/) in Python (Version 2.7.17).

 Analysis

 To measure male-bias, we calculated the number of males infected over the course of the epidemic for SIR and SLIR model structures and as the equilibrium ratio of male to female infections in the SIRS and SLIRS model structures.
 For the SIR and SLIR models, simulations were run until there were no infected individuals left.
 For the SIRS and SLIRS models, simulations were run until there were no infected individuals left or for 300 timesteps (whichever came first).
-For the SIRS and SLIRS models, we performed preliminary analyses to determine when simulations reached endemic levels of infection and parameters required to lead to 25% of the population having latent infection at equilibrium (24).

 To compare the effects of assortativity and heterogeneity in individual-level infection on epidemic dynamics, we calculated the final size (SIR, SLIR) or equilibrium infected prevalence (SIRS, SLIRS) for each simulation.
-From the prevalence of latent infection at endemic equilibrium in the SLIRS model given different parameter combinations, we assessed parameter ranges for the transmission rate that approximate TB.
-In 2017, 1.7 billion people (23% of the world’s population) were estimated to have latent TB infection (1)

 We used R Version 4.0.0 for analyses and visualizations.
 All Python and R scripts are available at github.com/drakelab/miller-tb-assortativity.